-The red variety comes from Trentino-Alto Adige ( Italy ).
-The name probably derives from the Valle Lagarina in Trentino.
-Synonyms include Blue Lagrein, Burgundi Lagrein, Lagrain, Lagrino, Lagroin and Land Blacks.
-A "Roter Lagrein" (wine) is called by the Tyrolean peasant leader Michael Gaismair (1490-1532) around 1525.
-The earliest mention of a variety Lagrein in a document from Gries near Bolzano from 1318 refers to a white wine.
-Until the 18th century, "Lagrein" usually meant a white wine.
-Its identity is not clear, because it could be Savagnin Blanc ( Traminer ) or to Lagarino Bianco have acted.
+The red grape variety comes from Trentino-Alto Adige ( Italy ).
+The name is probably derived from the Valle Lagarina in Trentino.
+Synonyms are Blauer Lagrein, Burgundi Lagrein, Lagrain, Lagrino, Lagroin and Landschwarze.
+A "Red Lagrein" (wine) is called by the Tyrolean farmer's guide Michael Gaismair (1490-1532) around 1525.
+However, the earliest mention of a Lagrein variety in a document from Gries near Bozen from 1318 refers to a white wine.
+Until the 18th century, "Lagreiner" was mostly used to mean a white wine.
+However, its identity is not clear, because it could be Savagnin Blanc ( Traminer ) or to Lagarino Bianco have acted.